 Where to start?
 We wanted our system to be portable and fast, which meant convenient, but it had to taste great.
 We figured the convenience of single-serve coffee likely appealed to just about everyone, and pods were probably the path most would follow when creating a new single-serve system.
 Our initial investigation verified our claim as we learned pods are the number one single-serve coffee choice in the market (tens of billions of dollars in annual sales).
 Dismayed, but not discouraged, we pressed our research to understand better the motivations of consumers, leaving us to conclude many persons really had no choice when weighing convenience against such important matters as flavor, environmental impact, and health.
 No superior alternatives existed in the single-serve world.
 Besides, who has the time when making coffee for the prep work and the clean-up, especially when you can get a cup of joe in two minutes?
 In a weird twist, these motivations gave us our edge.
 Why?

-With this question came two important convictions we all shared and agreed must be part of our new system: First, we all owe it to our children and grandchildren to preserve this beautiful world in which we live.
+With this question came two important convictions we all shared and agreed must be part of our new system: First, we all owe it to our children to preserve this beautiful world in which we live.
 We refused to be contributors to the ever-increasing repositories of non-degradable waste, and we became determined to put an end to the scourge of the never-degrading single-serve, led by pods, coffee landfills.
 Second, we felt that pouring near-boiling water through single-serve alternatives made of petroleum-based plastic and drinking the remains can’t possibly be healthy.
 We wanted to make sure we had a clear conscience in the materials we used to create our coffee system and products.